- 2.8–3.5 in

 - Scientists place hummingbirds and swifts in the same taxonomic order, the Apodiformes.
 The name means “without feet,” which is certainly how these birds look most of the time.

-- Ruby-throated Hummingbirds prefer to feed on red or orange flowers.
-Like many birds, they have good color vision and can see into the ultraviolet spectrum, which humans can’t see.
+- Ruby-throated Hummingbirds prefer to feed on red or orange flowers (though it's not necessary to color the sugar water you put in a hummingbird feeder).
+Like many birds, hummingbirds have good color vision and can see into the ultraviolet spectrum, which humans can’t see.

 - Ruby-throated Hummingbirds normally place their nest on a branch of a deciduous or coniferous tree; however, these birds are accustomed to human habitation and have been known to nest on loops of chain, wire, and extension cords.